MapRock/TimeMolecules/docs/llm_prompts/readme.md

 Abstract: Creating a Markov Model involves specifying parameters of the model and extracting events that meet those requirements.
 Those events are them compressed by event into the Markov model.

-Primary Location: The stored prodecure, MarkovProcess2, is the primary object to call.
+Primary Location (for more information): The stored prodecure, MarkovProcess2, is the primary object to call.

 ## Template for the LLM Prompt to Compose the Abstract from Base Material  (the entire topic is the prompt)